oscarotero/psr7-middlewares/README.md

 ### SaveResponse

-Saves the response content into a file.
-Useful for cache purposes.
+Saves the response content into a file if all of the following conditions are met:

+* The status code is `200`
+* The `Cache-Control` header does not contain `no-cache` value
+* The request has not query parameters.

+This is useful for cache purposes

 ```php
 $dispatcher = new Relay([
     Middleware::SaveResponse('path/to/document/root')
 ]);
 ```